bhschott/QSM_tools/QSM_SPM/README.md

 6. **Integer Conversion**:
    - Calls `fade_qsm_convert_int16` to convert the MVSSM image to int16 format, applying a scaling factor.
+   - This is necessary for SPM image calculationand coregistration, which cannot handle NIFTI images of different numeric formats.

 7. **Masking MVSSM Image**:
-   - Uses SPM's `imcalc` utility to apply the binary mask to the int16 MVSSM image, producing a masked MVSSM image.
+   - Uses SPM's `imcalc` function to apply the binary mask to the int16 MVSSM image, producing a masked MVSSM image.

 8. **SPM Normalization and Smoothing**:
    - Coregisters the subject's MPRAGE image with the masked MVSSM image using SPM.